Learn to Fly

 Challenges and Goals

 Soaring as a sport has many challenges and levels of attainment.
 First is the Solo flight where a pilot takes their first flight without an instructor.
-Next it is the Qualified Glider Pilot (QGP) certificate which allows the pilot to fly across-country (away from the local airfield).
+Next it is the Cross Country Pilot (XCP) certificate which allows the pilot to fly across-country (away from the local airfield).
 The ability to carry passengers is the next most common step in pilot development.

 From here a number of internationally recognised levels of achievement are available from flying to great heights 1000, 3000 and 5000 meters: or away from the training field for trips of 50 kilometres, 300km and 500km.
 For the dedicated a diploma is awarded for flights of 1000km and 2000km.